Cell Phone Policy

 Wabasso Public Library

-The Wabasso Library adheres to the principles of intellectual freedom outlined in the Library Bill of Rights of the American Library Association, and as such, the Library does not automatically withdraw duly selected materials from its collections in response to a request or challenge from an individual or group.
+The Wabasso Library adheres to the principles of intellectual freedom outlined in the Library Bill of Rights of the American Library Association, and as such, the Library does not automatically withdraw materials in response to a challenge from an individual or group.
 This policy lays out procedure for when such situations arise.

-The resources and materials provided by the Wabasso Library are selected in accordance with the Library's Mission Statement and its Collection Development Policy to meet the “…educational, informational, cultural, and recreational” needs of the community.
-It is the responsibility of the Library to ensure that different points of view are represented in the materials and resources provided in the Library collections.
-Inclusion of a particular resource does not constitute endorsement or advocacy of the ideas or statements found therein.
+The resources and materials provided by the Wabasso Library are selected in accordance with the Library's Mission Statement and its Collection Development Policy.
+Inclusion of a particular resource in the collection does not constitute endorsement or advocacy of the ideas or statements found therein.

-If an individual or group is concerned about a particular book or another item in the library, and wants the library to reconsider material that is in the collection, a Request for Reconsideration of Library Materials form (RRLM) may be requested from library staff.
-This form should be filled out completely and returned either to the Director or another library staff member.
+If a customer or group is concerned about a particular book or another item in the Wabasso Library’s collection, and wants the Library to reconsider its inclusion of that material, a Request for Reconsideration of Library Materials (RRLM) can be made available by request to library staff.
+This form should be filled out completely, signed, and returned to library staff.
+Materials owned by other libraries do not apply.

 These next steps will then be followed:

-- That the material in question be reclassified and shelved in a more appropriate part of the collection.
+- Reclassifying the material to a more appropriate part of the collection.

-Any material under reconsideration will remain in the collection during the course of the review process and any appeal.
+The final decision regarding any action rests with the Library Board.
+Any material under reconsideration will remain in the collection during the course of the review and appeal process.

 Reference Service Policy